-Charlie uses the millionaire’s money (when he can) to help the blind girl who mistakenly thinks that Charlie is the millionaire — but when the forgetful millionaire leaves town, Charlie needs to raise money to help the girl.
+Charlie uses the millionaire’s money (when he can) to help the blind girl.
+She mistakenly thinks that Charlie is the millionaire — but when the forgetful millionaire leaves town, Charlie needs to raise money to help the girl.
 Charlie works as a street sweeper, and tries to win a boxing match.
-The millionaire returns, inebriated, at the last moment, and cheerfully gives Charlie the money — only to forget about it moments later.
-The end of the movie is sad, ending with a true tearjerker moment as Charlie and the flower girl, now cured of her blindness, are reunited.
+The millionaire returns, inebriated, at the last moment, and cheerfully gives Charlie the money ….
+Only to forget about it moments later.
+The end of the movie is sad.
+It ends with a true tearjerker moment as Charlie and the flower girl, now cured of her blindness, are reunited.

 Review of Charlie Chaplin’s City Lights

 Today, I had a rare privilege — I was able to watch City Lights for the first time.
 Now, I’ve known of the movie for many years, known the general plot line, and had seen individual scenes, such as the hilarious boxing ring scene, but I’d never actually seen the entire movie.
 Now I have, and I have to say that it exceeded my expectations.